inlivedev/inlive-js-sdk/packages/room/README.md

 - `peer.turnOnMic(audioTrack?: MediaStreamTrack | undefined)`

   A method to start sending audio capture using local microphone to other connected peers.
-You can provide a specific audio track as parameter when calling this method.
-By default, when the audio track parameter is empty, this method will use default local audio setting to start sending audio capture.
-Upon completion, this method will trigger `RoomEvent.TRACK_UNMUTE` event.
+A local stream object needs to be added with `peer.addStream()` before calling this method.
 This method will return a promise.

-  Listen for `RoomEvent.TRACK_UNMUTE` to listen whether a local or remote peer audio is unmute/on.
+  By default when the audio track parameter is empty, the method will enable the local audio track added with `peer.addStream()`.
+When the audio track parameter is provided, SDK will try to use it as sender audio track which sends the track to other connected peers.

 - `peer.turnOffMic(audioTrack?: MediaStreamTrack | undefined)`